Dermatological Diseases Short Question And Answer

 Oral medicine Dermatological Diseases Various finding of dermetological diseases

-2. Ectodermal dysplasia
+2. Ectodermal Dysplasia

 • It is congenital dysplasia of ectodermal structures